• Home

 Brushy Fork Nature Preserve

 Welcome to the information page on the Brushy Fork Nature Preserve.
 This project is a collaboration between The Kenton Conservancy and the Banklick Watershed Council.
-The goal of the project is to protect a beautiful natural area along the Brushy Fork Creek that contains old-growth forests, a wetland, and over a mile of creek.
+The goal is to protect a beautiful natural area along the Brushy Fork Creek tributary that contains old-growth forests, a wetland, and over a mile of creek.

 Picture